Improved protection against email trackers

 Enjoy a safer email experience on iPhone and iPad

-You should be able to read their emails privately, regardless of what device you use.
+You should be able to read your emails privately, regardless of what device you use.
 That’s why we’ll also be making enhanced tracking protection available on the Proton Mail app for iPhone and iPad in the coming weeks.

 With tracking protection on your iPhone: